caprasilana/canvas-rectangle-node/README.md

 ### 3. Import the Node-RED flow

 Once installed the node can be added and used in the flow of your Node-RED application.
-To import the flows available in this repo:
+To import the flow available in this repo:

 1. Make sure Node-RED is running
 1. Open a browser and go to your Node-RED Editor